hidenori-wasa/_PEAR_BreakpointDebugging_PHPUnitStepExecution/README.md

 Change log
 ----------

+* I decreased disk access.
+* I repaired production server release mode.
-* I repaired interprocess communication of shared file on remote server about "\BreakpointDebugging_Window" class.
+* I repaired for exception throw if "BreakpointDebugging_Window" class was used in case of production server release.

 Notice
 ------